GwynethLlewelyn/Go.novaextension/README.md

 # Well-known bugs

 1. Right now, the one that baffles us most is why we *are* getting Markdown from `gopls` but somehow Nova is confused and renders it as plain text (which is... weird).
-There are options to make `gopls` change from Markdown to plain text — so that Nova might at least display a simple one-liner, albeit unformatted — but it seems hard to figure out *how* to pass that option from Nova to `gopls` in a way that `gopls` understands.
+I think I managed to make `gopls` change from Markdown to plain text — so that Nova might at least display a simple one-liner, albeit unformatted.
 2. The extension crashes a *lot*, especially when in Development mode.
 There are no 'obvious' errors showing up on the console or the error logs, so this has been hard to track down (I suspect that there is some cleaning up that is missing).
 If you're plagued with these constant crashes, just uncheck the *Enable Language Server* checkbox on the Preferences for this extension.
 You will still get Go syntax highlighting, but the additional goodies provided by LSP will be turned off.
 3. There are a few hooks allowing you to *theoretically* run some post-formatting tools to comply with Google's style guidelines for Go, as well as a way to check that all imports are properly referenced, etc. With this version, there is no documentation yet for *how* to activate those extra features, but hopefully this will be addressed in the very near future... fingers crossed!